-Prelude School of Music is a brand new business based in the City Buildings on Old Hall Street in Liverpool.
+Prelude School of Music is a young business based in the City Buildings on Old Hall Street in Liverpool.
 Just a two-minute walk away from Moorfields train station, Prelude offers a prime city-centre location for music lessons for individuals of all ages and abilities.

 Opened by Jessica D’Silva, Prelude is the result of many years spent as a private tutor gaining substantial teaching experience with adults and children alike, representing a wide range of abilities.
 The school aims to encourage not only outstanding learning and practice techniques in our students, but also provides the opportunity to perform, which is an integral part of learning how to play and present music – which builds confidence and shows progress.

 Currently we offer Singing, Piano, Guitar, Bass Guitar, Woodwind and Music Theory lessons on a one-to-one basis, but we hope to expand to workshops and master classes in the future.
 If you are looking for lessons in an instrument not currently listed, please do contact us as we will be able to match you with a tutor.

 Jessica D’Silva – Director

 Jess holds a Master’s degree in Music Performance (MMus) and a BA (Hons) in Music from the University of Liverpool.
 She has been singing and playing the piano from a very young age, performing as a child mostly at family gatherings, much to the delight of her grandmother.
 Since then her popularity outside of her own personal circles has only increased (much to the delight of her grandmother), due in no small part to her dedication to extending her repertoire to include as many styles and genres as possible.
 As a result, although Jessica is primarily trained as a classical soprano, she is experienced in musical theatre, pop, blues and jazz in addition to classical and operatic styles.